Cloud Computing Explained: A Practical Guide to Cloud Services & Technology

 Sarah Johnson, Business Owner ⭐⭐⭐

-The information about Cloud Services Comput is correct but I think they could add more practical examples for business owners like us.
+The information about cloud computing is solid, but I would have loved to see more practical, step-by-step examples for small business owners like myself.

 Mike Chen, IT Consultant ⭐⭐⭐⭐